 Director of Wallace House

-Patty Meyers-Wilkens has been part of the Wallace House staff since 2007.
-For 10 years she worked as a reporter, columnist and editor for a 100 plus year-old family-owned weekly newspaper in southeastern Michigan.
-Originally from New York and a graduate of Rutgers University, she moved to Michigan with her young family back in the late 1980s.
-The family is no longer young and she and her husband live in a little log cabin on a lake in the beautiful Irish Hills area of southeastern Michigan.
+Patty Meyers-Wilkens joined the Wallace House staff in 2007 and has worked on the Fellowship side of things ever since.
+Prior to that, she spent 10 years working as a reporter, columnist and editor for a 139 plus year-old family-owned weekly newspaper in southeastern Michigan.
+Originally from New York and a graduate of Rutgers University, she moved to Michigan the late 1980s and currently lives in a little log cabin in the beautiful Irish Hills area in southeastern Michigan.

 Lisa Morrow manages the finances at Wallace House.
 Before coming to Wallace House in May 2019, she was a financial analyst at the University of Michigan-Dearborn.
 Lisa also worked as an accounts receivable supervisor at U-M Shared Services Center and an accountant at U-M College of Literature, Science and the Arts.
 She earned a B.S. in accounting and management information systems from Central Michigan University and an M.B.A. from Wayne State University.
 While raising her two children, Lisa was a literacy tutor and enjoyed inspiring a love of reading in young children. email@example.com